biovino1/DCTSearch/README.md

 ```
 git clone https://github.com/biovino1/DCTSearch
+cd DCTSearch
 ```

-With python<=3.9 installed, you can install all required packages with pip:
+With conda installed, you can create a new environment with the required dependencies with the following commands:

 ```
-pip install -r req.txt
+conda env create -f env.yml
 ```

 ## Creating a DCT Fingerprint Database